kolayne/how-to-Arch/README.md

       (configuration required, see next section)
     - `clipster` (a [clipboard manager](https://wiki.archlinux.org/title/Clipboard#Managers)) for better clipboard support (clipboard content preservation after an app is closed)
+    - `gvfs` for your file manager to support the `trash:///` location (and some other virtual filesystems)
     - `ruby-fusuma` for touchpad gestures support, <br>
       `xdotool` for keyboard/mouse input emulation (will be useful with fusuma) <br>
       (configuration required, see next section)